chengyuanpan/Web2.0-Development/README.md

 # SYSU-Web2.0

-All courseware and assignments for Sun Yat-sen University's Web 2.0 Development course
+Web 2.0 Development courseware and assignments of Sun Yat-sen University

 ## Preview of Assignment 01